MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 Community Training platform allows the Administrators to set-up and schedule meetings over MS Teams from within the platform itself.
 These meetings can be for the learners enrolled to a specific course/ learning path/ or a user group to enhance their learning curve.

-In this article, you will learn about how to setup your MCT instance to allow Administrators to create/ set-up a Microsoft Teams meeting for a Course/ Learning Path/ User Group.
+In this article, you will learn about how to setup your CT instance to allow Administrators to create/ set-up a Microsoft Teams meeting for a Course/ Learning Path/ User Group.

-### Steps to configure Microsoft Teams Meeting Scheduling in MCT
+### Steps to configure Microsoft Teams Meeting Scheduling in CT

 Depending upon the login identity used on your instance, you need to follow the steps below: